 This printable is a worksheet that will help students learn how to use I Statements: I feel…when you…and I want…

-I’ve sat here for a while trying to come up with an anecdote about my own use of I-Statements to solve a problem.
-But to be honest, I couldn’t.
+I’ve sat here for a while trying to come up with an anecdote, but to be honest, I couldn’t.

 “You” statements are so much easier.
 YOU’RE being annoying.
 YOU’RE wrong.
 YOU’RE a jerk because you ate the last of the ice cream that I’ve been looking forward to all day!